Super-Protocol/docs/docs/developers/CLI_commands/workflows/generate-key.md

 sidebar_label: "generate-key"
 ---

-Generate private key to encrypt order results
+Generate private key to encrypt order results.
+It is used to access the results after the order is done.
+You'll need it to [configure SPCTL](/developers/cli_guides/configuring).

 ## Usage